-Our camp includes flatwork, jumping, trail riding, and a weekly show.
+Our camp includes flatwork, jumping, trail riding, and a weekly showcase.
 Our certified instructors emphasize safety and riding enjoyment for campers ages eight to fourteen!

-Enjoy a different field trip or activity every Thursday and every Friday you can participate in a George School horse show.
+Enjoy a different field trip or activity every Thursday and every Friday you can participate in a George School showcase.